chelseapickett/python-api-challenge/README.md

 - Zero cloudiness
 - Not in the US

 A new dataframe (hotel_df) was created to include only the City,	Country,	Latitude,	Longitude,	Humidity and	Hotel Name.
-After this, a for loop was creted to access the geoapify API and locate the first hotel within 10,000 meters of the city in the dataframe.
+After this, a for loop was creted to access the geoapify API and locate the first hotel within 10,000 meters of the cities in the dataframe.
 The results were plotted on a geomap that showcases the dataframe information when you hover over each plot point.
 ![image](https://user-images.githubusercontent.com/120599626/229193524-afedc21f-707d-470a-88b4-3194ab96e471.png)

-The constraints selected for ideal weather conditions resulted in only one option for a hotel that was 10,000 meters away from a city with ideal weather conditions and that was the Grand Lion Hotel in Riyadh Saudi Arabia.
+The constraints selected for ideal weather conditions resulted in only one option for a hotel that was 10,000 meters away from a city with ideal weather conditions and that was the Grand Lion Hotel in Riyadh, Saudi Arabia.